Gridspertise and STMicroelectronics build on 20-Year collaboration to empower active smart-meter customers in the U.S. and other geographies

 Gridspertise, a global player dedicated to supporting distribution system operators worldwide in accelerating the digital transformation of electricity grids, and STMicroelectronics (ST), a global semiconductor leader serving customers across the spectrum of electronics applications, announced today in occasion of DistribuTECH 2023 that they have entered a new phase of their long-term collaboration on smart-meter technologies.

-The two companies’ collaboration started in the early 2000’s with one of Gridspertise’s shareholders, Enel; today more than 65 million Gridspertise smart meters deployed in Spain, Eastern Europe, and Latin America leverage the power-line communication (PLC) technologies provided by ST. Moreover, ST’s latest PLC system-on-chip has been integrated in Gridspertise smart meters for Italy to enable a near real-time cyber-secure communication channel for in-home devices; the so-called Chain 2 technology.
+The two companies’ collaboration started in the early 2000’s with one of Gridspertise’s shareholders, Enel; today more than 60 million smart meters with Gridspertise technology deployed in Europe and Latin America leverage the power-line communication (PLC) technologies provided by ST. Moreover, ST’s latest PLC system-on-chip has been integrated in Gridspertise smart meters for Italy to enable a near real-time cyber-secure communication channel for in-home devices; the so-called Chain 2 technology.

 Now, Gridspertise and ST are working together to extend Chain 2 to new metering solutions in the Gridspertise portfolio, making it suitable for the U.S. and other geographies.